bleuzcluez/bleuzcluez/content/projects/blue/index.md

 \

  <div class="mx-auto" style="width: 700px;">
- I tried to depict what the color blue meant to me on a personal level.
-Most of the footage are personal moments which I used my phone to capture.
+ Most of this video is comprised of old footage from my phone.
+The footage taken are significant memories of mine that inspired what blue looked to me as a visual form.
 </div>

 \